crescent-network/crescent/x/farming/spec/07_params.md

 ## DelayedStakingGasFee

-Since the farming module has adopted delayed staking, handling `MsgStake` does not immediately consumes gas.
+Since the farming module has adopted F1 reward distribution, changes in staked coins cause withdrawal of accrued rewards.
+In addition, the farming module employs a concept of delayed staking which means when a farmer stakes coins through `MsgStake`, staked coins are not modified immediately.
-Instead, gas for this newly queued staking is consumed at the end of the epoch.
+Instead, at the end of the epoch, queued staking coins becomes staked and the rewards will be withdrawn.
-`DelayedStakingGasFee` is to impose gas fee for this reason.
+For this reason, we added `DelayedStakingGasFee` to impose gas fee for the future call of `WithdrawRewards` if a farmer has any staked coins with same denom of newly staking coin.